midnightntwrk/lfdt-project-proposals/proposals/incubation/compact.md

 - Compact contracts are compiled to off-chain JavaScript code;
 - on-chain code is implemented by the Midnight Network's [Impact Virtual Machine (VM)](https://docs.midnight.network/develop/how-midnight-works/impact);
-- an implementation of the BLS12-381 proving system is used for ZK proofs; and
+- an implementation of the PLONK proving system is used for ZK proofs; and
 - the Midnight Network's blockchain is used to verify ZK proofs and execute the public part of the contract on chain.

 However, this is merely the specific implementation of Compact in the Midnight Network.